Hashish Addiction: Symptoms, Causes, Effects and Treatment

 Physical Effects

-- Pain Relief: Hashish is often used for its analgesic effects.
-It can be effective in treating chronic pain, migraines, and muscle spasms.
+- Pain Relief: Pain relief provides therapeutic benefits for conditions like chronic pain, migraines, and muscle spasms.

-- Increased Appetite: Like other forms of cannabis, hashish can stimulate appetite, making it useful for conditions like anorexia or other appetite disorders.
+- Increased Appetite: Increased appetite makes it useful for people with anorexia or appetite disorders.

-- Dry Mouth and Eyes: These are common side effects and are usually temporary.
+- Dry Mouth and Eyes: Dry mouth and red eyes are common short-term side effects.

 - Coordination and Reaction Time: Hashish can impair motor skills and reaction time, making activities like driving dangerous when under its influence.